MioQuispe/ice.ts/README.md

 Tasks are the main building block of ICE.
 They are composable, type-safe and can depend on other tasks.

+In this example ICE will make sure the icrc1_ledger is deployed and and its actor created, prior to running the task.

 ```typescript
 import { task } from "@ice.ts/runner"